-Find out what infrastructure responsibilities academic divisions have in terms of supporting graduate researchers
+Find out what infrastructure responsibilities faculties have in terms of supporting graduate researchers

 Principles for infrastructure support